danielSbastos/tbot/README.md

   wordnik_api_key: "your_wordnik_api_key"
 ```

-2) Another account needs to be created at [Yandex](https://yandex.com/) (free translation service) and, again, an API key gathered.
+2) Another account needs to be created at [Yandex](https://yandex.com/) (free translation service) and, again, an API key obtained.
 Afterwards, also add it to `tbot/config/dev.secret.exs`:

 ```ex
 config :tbot,